 “And what we’ve discovered is that once you’re up, you do tend to move.”

-Steps one and two are the most important parts and a desk that encourages you to stand at least some of the time is one of the most convenient means of doing so.
+Steps one and two are the most important parts.
+A desk that encourages you to stand at least some of the time is one of the most convenient answers.
+It achieves the following:

-The detrimental health impacts of sitting and the benefits of standing appear to go beyond a long way beyond just obesity.
-Some of the same studies by Levine and others have found that sitting for extended periods of time is correlated with reduced effectiveness in regulating levels of glucose in the bloodstream, part of a condition known as metabolic syndrome, this increases the chance of type 2 diabetes.
+The detrimental health impacts of sitting and the benefits of using a standing desk appear to go a long way beyond just obesity.
+Some of the same studies by Levine and others have found that sitting for extended periods of time is correlated with reduced effectiveness in regulating levels of glucose in the bloodstream.
+This is part of a condition known as metabolic syndrome, this increases the chance of type 2 diabetes.

-Evidence that sitting is bad for the cardiovascular system goes all the way back to the 1950s, when an elegant study compared rates of heart disease in London bus drivers (who sit) and bus conductors (who stand) and found that the former group experienced far more heart attacks and other problems than the latter.
+Evidence that sitting is bad for the cardiovascular system goes all the way back to the 1950s.
+An elegant study compared rates of heart disease in London bus drivers (who sit) and bus conductors (who stand).
+It found that the former group experienced far more heart attacks and other problems than the latter.

 Adults who spend two more hours per day sitting have a 125 percent increased risk of health problems related to cardiovascular disease, including chest pain and heart attacks.
-Other studies suggest that men who spend more than five hours per day sitting outside of work and get limited exercise were at twice the risk of heart failure as those who exercise often and sit fewer than two hours daily outside of the office.
+Other studies suggest that men who spend more than five hours per day sitting outside of work and get limited exercise were at twice the risk of heart failure.
+This is compared to those who exercise often and sit fewer than two hours daily outside of the office.
 Even when the researchers controlled for the amount of exercise, excessive sitters were still 34 percent more likely to develop heart failure than those who were standing or moving.

-Because of the reduced chance of obesity, diabetes, cardiovascular disease and cancer, a number of studies have found strong correlations between the amount of time a person spends sitting and his or her chance of dying within a given period of time.
+Because of the reduced chance of getting these conditions, a number of studies have found strong correlations between the amount of time a person spends sitting and his or her chance of dying within a given period of time.

 A 2010 Australian study, for instance, found that for each extra hour participants spent sitting daily, their overall risk of dying during the study period (seven years) increased by 11 percent.

-These studies all control for other factors such as diet and exercise indicating that sitting, in isolation, can lead to a variety of health problems and increase the overall risk of death, even if you try to get exercise while you’re not sitting and eat a healthy diet.
+These studies all control for other factors such as diet and exercise indicating that sitting, in isolation, can lead to a variety of health problems.
+This raises the overall risk of death.
+This is even if you try to get exercise while you’re not sitting and eat a healthy diet.
 And though there are many situations besides the office in which we sit for extended periods (driving and watching TV), spending some of your time at work at a standing desk is one of the most direct solutions.

-If you’re going to start doing so, we’d recommend splitting your time between standing and sitting, because standing all day can lead to back, knee or foot problems.
-The easiest ways of accomplishing this are either using a desk that can be raised or use a bar stool that you can pull up to your desk when you do need to sit.
-It’s also important to ease into it, they say, by standing for just a few hours a day at first while your body becomes used to the strain, and move around a bit, by shifting your position or pacing as you work.
+If you’re going to start doing so, we’d recommend splitting your time between standing and sitting.
+This is because standing all day can lead to back, knee or foot problems.
+The easiest ways of accomplishing this are either using a desk that can be raised or use a bar stool that you can pull up to your desk.
+It’s also important to ease into it, they say, by standing for just a few hours a day at first.
+This allows your body to become used to the strain, and move around a bit, by shifting your position or pacing as you work.

-Whatever you do, have a look at the time out of work you actually sit down and do something about that as well.
+Whatever you do, have a look at the time out of work you actually sit down and do something about that.